Daily Routines After Laryngectomy And How To Cope With The Changes

 What has altered, nevertheless, is the pathway of air flow throughout respiration.
 Prior to a laryngectomy, air flows into the lungs through the nose and mouth.
 This movement of air through the nose allows for aromas and scents to be detected as they come in contact with the nerve endings in the nose responsible for the sense of odor.

-Irregularity decreases the quality of life of clients following laryngectomy.
+Irregularity decreases the quality after laryngectomy.

 Narrowing of the esophagus and swallowing issues